friesofdoom/FriesBSCam/README.md

     <...>\Documents\LIV\Plugins\CameraBehaviours\FriesBSCam\\\
 You can then modify the settings to suit your purpose.

-# Known Bugs
-- Needs at least 3 cameras in the settings file or it will crash, this will be fixed in the next release.

 # Use
 Select your camera in LIV.
 Change it to plugin camera.
 Select FriesBSCam at the bottom.